Implicit-ARAP: Efficient Handle-Guided Neural Field Deformation via Local Patch Meshing: Related work

 \paragraph*{Handle-Based Deformations} Mesh-based shape editing methods have a long history in geometry processing due to the wide acceptance and explicit representation of meshes \cite{yu2004poisson,botsch2006detail}.
 Among these, methods which use handles to indicate the preferred deformation are intuitive for human users to understand and generate.
-The as-rigid-as-possible (ARAP) energy \cite{ARAP_modeling:2007} has become popular due to its straight-forward interpretation and easy optimization while preserving static handles.
-However, while not complex the global nature still prevents processing of high-resolution shapes and is sensitive to the mesh discretization.
+The as-rigid-as-possible (ARAP) energy \cite{ARAP_modeling:2007} has become popular due to its straight-forward interpretation and easy optimization while satisfying handle constraints.
+However, while not complex, its global nature still prevents processing of high-resolution shapes and is sensitive to the mesh discretization.
 The second aspect was overcome in SR-ARAP~\cite{srarap} with a smoothed and rotation-enhanced ARAP version.
-While the rigid version is widely used in variety of applications~\cite{bozic2020neural,nagata2024creation,arapreg}, there exist similar formulations other energies related to shape deformation, for example conformal~\cite{paries2007local,Vaxman2015ConformalMD} and the elastic deformation energy~\cite{spokes-rims}.
+While the rigid version is widely used in variety of applications~\cite{bozic2020neural,nagata2024creation,arapreg}, there exist similar formulations other energies related to shape deformation, for example conformal~\cite{paries2007local,Vaxman2015ConformalMD} and elastic deformation energies~\cite{spokes-rims}.
 Instead of using a pre-defined physical energy, it is also possible to learn a set of handles from a collection of shapes~\cite{Liu_2021_CVPR,pan2022predicting}.
 However, these require a suitable set of training data and are restricted to the space of deformations learned initially.

+The idea of parametrizing shape deformations with neural networks has been previously explored in recent research: two contributions which are particularly close to our work are Neural Jacobian Fields~\cite{njf} and Neural Shape Deformation Priors~\cite{tang2022neural}.
+NFJ is a mesh morphing (\ie, transfer of pose between two given shapes) model which can be trained to inject several different priors, including ARAP deformations.
+NSDP, on the other hand, is a data-driven handle-based mesh deformation model.
+While it allows for very fast deformation of low/medium-resolution meshes, it is limited to the deformation prior and the handle set observed in the training data, limitations overcome by Implicit-ARAP.

+While all these methods are designed for polygonal meshes, there are various types of shape representations for which other types of deformation approaches are better suited.
+One such example which is especially relevant to our work is spatial deformation tasks, which apply to solid models~\cite{sederberg1,sederberg2}, radial basis functions~\cite{botsch05rbfrealtime} or cages for character animation~\cite{pushkar07harmonic}.

 \paragraph*{Neural Fields Editing}